How to buy the best wine cooler

 Wine coolers range from 15cm to 70cm in width.
 But most models tend to be around 60cm wide.

 As a general rule, a wine cooler is a short-term storage appliance used to keep wines at an ideal serving temperature.
+It's often referred to as a wine fridge.
 Different types of wine have specific serving temperatures that will allow you to appreciate them at their best.
 For white wines this ranges between 7-11°C, while for reds it's between 12-19°C.

 You will often find wine coolers with dual, and even triple-temperature zones, which allow you to store reds, whites and Champagnes all at their unique serving temperatures.